Sparsistent Estimation of Time-Varying Discrete Markov Random Fields

 The main idea behind the proof is to characterize the minimum obtained in Eq.~\eqref{eq:opt_problem} and show that the correct neighborhood of one node at an arbitrary time point can be recovered with high probability.
 Next, using the union bound over the nodes of a graph, we can conclude that the whole graph is estimated sparsistently at the time points of interest.

 We first address the problem of uniqueness of the solution to \eqref{eq:opt_problem}.
-Note that because the objective in Eq.~\eqref{eq:opt_problem} is not strictly convex it is necessary to show that the non-zero pattern of the parameter vector is unique, since otherwise the problem of sparsistent graph estimation would be meaningless.
-Under the conditions of Theorem \ref{thm:main} we also have that the solution is unique, which we prove in two steps.
+Note that because the objective in Eq.~\eqref{eq:opt_problem} is not strictly convex, it is necessary to show that the non-zero pattern of the parameter vector is unique, since otherwise the problem of sparsistent graph estimation would be meaningless.
+Under the conditions of Theorem \ref{thm:main} we have that the solution is unique.
+This is shown in Lemma~\ref{lem:same_non_zero} and Lemma~\ref{lem:proof:eigen_covariance}.
+Lemma~\ref{lem:same_non_zero} gives conditions under which two solutions to the problem in Eq.~\eqref{eq:opt_problem} have the same pattern of non-zero elements.
+Lemma~\ref{lem:proof:eigen_covariance} then shows, that with probability tending to $1$, the solution is unique.
+Once we have shown that the solution to the problem in Eq.~\eqref{eq:opt_problem} is unique, we proceed to show that it recovers the correct pattern of non-zero elements.
+To show that, we require the sample version of the Fisher information matrix to satisfy certain conditions.
+Under the assumptions of Theorem~\ref{thm:main}, Lemma~\ref{lem:proof:sample_fisher_information} shows that the sample version of the Fisher information matrix satisfies the same conditions as the true Fisher information matrix, although with worse constants.
+Next we identify two events, related to the Karush-Kuhn-Tucker optimality conditions, on which the vector $\hat \thetav_u$ recovers the correct neighborhood the node $u$.
+This is shown in Proposition~\ref{prop:sign_consistency}.
+Finally, Proposition~\ref{prop:high_probability_event} shows that the event, on which the neighborhood of the node $u$ is correctly identified, occurs with probability tending to $1$ under the assumptions of Theorem~\ref{thm:main}.
+Table~\ref{table:summary_results} provides a summary of different parts of the proof.